PouceHeure/blog/content/projects/project_lane-detection.md

 ## Post-processing and Lane Regression

-### From Segmentation to Curves
+### From Raw Points to Lane Detection

-After generating binary masks for each lane, a post-processing stage uses RANSAC polynomial regression to fit curves to each lane.
-This step removes outliers and produces clean continuous lines for use in planning and control.
+The core goal of the model is to detect lane lines.
+After the network outputs a set of candidate points, we apply RANSAC polynomial regression to robustly fit curves and filter out outliers.
+This results in clean, reliable lane lines suitable for downstream planning and control.
+While segmentation of drivable regions can be derived from the fitted lanes, it is considered an optional extension rather than the main objective.

-In the example below, the three main stages are visualized: raw line detection from network output, polynomial regression of each detected line, and region segmentation using fitted lanes.
+In the example below, the three stages are shown: raw point output from the model, fitted curves using RANSAC, and optional segmentation generated from the final lane geometry.

 {{< figure src="/images/lane-detection/detection-result.png" caption="Post-processing steps for lane detection.
-From top to bottom: raw line detection, curve fitting, and final segmentation into drivable regions." width="700">}}
+From top to bottom: raw line detection, curve fitting, and optional segmentation into drivable regions." width="700">}}

 ## Visual Results